 Those of you who have been following us for quite some time know that we really love Val d’Hérens.
-It is primarily thanks to our friends Patricia and Christine (running the cosy bed and breakfast “chalet le rucher” that we warmly recommend) that we discovered this little paradise.
+It is primarily thanks to our friends Patricia and Christine (they were the cosy bed and breakfast “chalet le rucher” and know guide people in the Val d’Hérens) that we discovered this little paradise.
 It was Patricia who had already suggested that we hike the Val d’Hérens circle hike in 2015 when we returned from our round-the-world trip.
 Seduced by the incredible landscapes but also the living traditions of this valley, we came back several times to hike around the area (without necessarily taking the time to share these adventures with you here #ouuppssssss).

 Two weeks ago, we went back to the region to visit our friends and enjoy the beautiful fall colors.
 You should know that the Hérens valley is covered with forests of larch trees that turn orange in the fall… That’s one of the reasons why we love to come and hike around here at the end of the year.

 So today we wanted to share with you some nice autumn walks in the Val d’Hérens.
 Hoping that it makes you want to come and discover this timeless valley and its golden larch trees.

 We start by going to the bottom of the Val d’Hérens, in the Ferpècle valley, at the foot of the Mont Miné and Ferpècle glaciers (and also at the foot of the beautiful Dents Blanche).
 This place is magical and preserved but to reach it you’ll have to be patient 😉 .
 You will have to pass the village of Evolène, La Sage then go up to the small village of La Forclaz to continue to the bottom of the valley where you can park (count 50 minutes by car from Sion).